-Right after the main shock that hit Haiti on August 14, 2021(precisely at 12:29:08 UTC, about 8:30 am local time), it became clear that many landslides were triggered by this earthquake.
-Within a few hours after the main shock, there were reports about rock falls cutting the main road RN7 connecting the large provincial cities of Les Cayes in the south and Jeremy in the north.
+Right after the main shock that hit Haiti on 14 August 2021 (precisely at 12:29:08 UTC, about 08:30 LT), it became clear that many landslides were triggered by this earthquake.
+Within a few hours after the main shock, there were reports about rockfalls cutting the main road RN7 connecting the large provincial cities of Les Cayes in the south and Jeremy in the north.
 Therefore, local members of our research team checked the situation to support local administration with cleaning the roads.
-Photographs of rock falls in the central part of the target area are shown in Fig. 2 (those shown below all occurred in limestone rocks), together with the locations of the affected sites on a map.
+Photographs of rockfalls in the central part of the target area are shown in Fig. 2 (those shown below all occurred in limestone rocks), together with the locations of the affected sites on a map.